What Happens to Your Grant Application?

 The review meeting is convened

-Study sections convene for about 2 days.
+Study sections convene for about two days.
 One member serves as chair and conducts the meeting with the SRA.
 Relevant NIH extramural staff are encouraged to attend, but they may not participate in the evaluation.
 Assigned reviewers and discussants present their evaluations and outside opinions are read.
 After a general discussion, reviewers mark their priority scores privately on scoring sheets, which are later tabulated by CSR.

 The results are released to you